xaviervia/washington/README.md

 ## Why "Washington"?

 - George Washington gave us all a good example
-- We all know he can’t lie
+- We all know that he can’t lie

 ## Collaborating